fractalqb/xsx/README.md

 2. XSX provides a notation for "Meta Values", i.e. XSXs that provide some sort of meta information that is not part of the "normal" data.

+On the other hand some properties from SEXP were dropped, e.g. typing of the so called "octet strings".
+Things like that are completely left to the application.

 ## Somewhat more formal description